“Take two aspirin and call me in the morning.”

 But if you suffer from headaches fairly regularly, wouldn’t you like to not only alleviate your symptoms but also find the root cause?

-TCM Remedies for Headaches: A Western Perspective on Root Causes
+Headaches: A Western Perspective on Root Causes

 Debilitating injuries or chronic disease aside, here’s how one prominent western medical website identifies the root cause of headaches, which fall into two main categories, primary and secondary: